Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme to set mode of file hello
+My readme to set the mode of the two mirrored files to look the same